-Partnerships with industry organizations, employers, community partners and training providers have been established and ongoing in order to continue to enhance and to (detailed in the responses below) continue to create innovative programs and collaboratives.
+Partnerships with industry organizations, employers, community partners and training providers have been established and ongoing in order to continue to enhance and to continue to create innovative programs and collaboratives.
 Every quarter, the LWDB reviews applications for new eligible training providers to ensure customers have access to new training programs in high-growth, high-demand fields.
 New providers, additional programs and program change requests are monitored and updated to allow LWDB customers to have the latest information related to education and occupational skills training